ipfs/ipfs-blog/src/_blog/break-on-through-gateways-part-1.md

 ---
-title: Break on Through with IPFS HTTP Gateways - Part 1
+title: A Practical Explainer for IPFS Gateways - Part 1
 description: 'Learn more about the core concepts behind IPFS and how you can use IPFS using HTTP with IPFS gateways'
 author: Daniel Norman
 date: 2022-06-03
-permalink: '/2022-06-07-break-on-through-ipfs-gateways-1/'
+permalink: '/2022-06-09-practical-explainer-ipfs-gateways-1/'
 translationKey: ''
 header_image: '/144127481-634bdab9-2033-418b-8ed2-6ba3dc4e554b.png'
 tags: